electro-logic/Oscilloscope/README.md

 Remote control your oscilloscope, configure settings and acquire data points

+# NOTE: This is a development branch and Long Mode capture is NOT working yet

 ## Projects

 - OscilloscopeLib is an object-oriented library for managing Rigol's Oscilloscopes (tested with DS1102E only, but should works with other models too)